 Something that was and is really important on my own journey of healing is hearing other people’s stories, so here is a bit of mine.

-I first started dealing with panic attacks in 2003 when, all within a span of one month, my husband, Dave, and I graduated from college, got married, moved to another state and decided to pursue music as a career.
+I first started dealing with panic attacks, also known as panic disorder, in 2003 when, all within a span of one month, my husband, Dave, and I graduated from college, got married, moved to another state and decided to pursue music as a career.
 My body didn’t know how to handle the stress.

 Because of my strange health symptoms, I was convinced I was dying of something.